"We [Waldorf teachers] want to be aware that physical existence

 P.S.
 It would seem that the Waldorf school in question should be commended for academic improvement, and indeed I have argued that Waldorf schools can set high academic standards for their students.
 [See "Academic Standards at Waldorf".]
 But without more information, we can't be sure how well any particular Waldorf or Steiner school is performing.
 For example, an increase

 in English scores by 23 percentage points is surely good, but what absolute levels are we talking about?
 If students at the school used to score 50% (F), they would now be scoring 73% (C-).
 This would be a marked improvement but nothing to brag about.
-(Other factors that could affect apparent improvement at Waldorf school include whether some students receive after-school tutoring, or have access to educational software, or access to well-stocked libraries.)
-As for the increased enrollment mentioned in the article, this doesn't necessarily tell us anything about the quality of education provided, only the apparent appeal of the school — which can be great, due to colorful classrooms, plenty of lovely art hanging on the walls, intriguing festivals, and so forth.
+(Other factors that could affect apparent improvement at Waldorf school include whether some students receive after-school tutoring away from the school, or have access to educational software, or access to well-stocked libraries.)
+As for the increased enrollment mentioned in the article, this doesn't necessarily tell us anything about the quality of education provided, only the apparent appeal of such schools — which can be great, due to colorful classrooms, plenty of lovely art hanging on the walls, intriguing festivals, and so forth.
 [See "Magical Arts".]
-But much of this may be superficial glamour, masking what really happens at the schools.
+But much of this may work as superficial glitz, masking what really happens at the schools.

 We Don't Teach It